jams2/microkanren/README.md

 ;; => [#(mushroom)]
 ```

-This example shows how to:
-1. Define facts using `conde` for alternatives
-2. Create relations between entities (people and toppings)
-3. Compose relations to find common preferences
-4. Query the system in different ways

 ## Python Core API

 The core implementation is available in `microkanren.core` for direct use from Python: